The Fighting Guardsman

-The Fighting Guardsman is a 1946 American adventure film directed by Henry Levin.

-It was a swashbuckler starring Willard Parker based on a novel by Alexander Dumas.
+The Fighting Guardsman is a 1946 American historical adventure film directed by Henry Levin and starring Willard Parker, Anita Louise, Janis Carter and John Loder.
+Distributed by Columbia Pictures, it is a swashbuckler based on the 1857 novel The Companions of Jehu by Alexander Dumas.

 Plot

-A French baron (Willard Parker) leads rebels like a Robin Hood, stealing Louis XVI's taxes to give to the poor.
+A French baron leads rebels like a Robin Hood, stealing Louis XVI's taxes to give to the poor.